 In this section

-Nursing staff will be able to safely prepare a neonate for elective endotracheal intubation, assist a Medical Officer/Neonatal Nurse Practitioner during the procedure and correctly apply taping to secure both oral and nasal endotracheal tubes.
+Nursing staff will be able to safely prepare a neonate for elective endotracheal intubation, providing assistance to the Medical Officer/Neonatal Nurse Practitioner during the procedure and correctly apply taping to secure both oral and nasal ETT’s.

 Oral length = weight (kg) + 6cmNasal length = 1.5 x weight (kg) + 6cm

 In the setting of an elective intubation, premedications provide adequate analgesia, sedation and minimisation of the physiological effects of intubation.
 Intubation has been identified as a painful procedure and associated with physiologic side-effects including bradycardia, desaturation, increased blood pressure and increased intracranial pressure which may be associated with intraventricular haemorrhage.
 Premedication administered to newborns for elective intubation reduces the time and number of attempts needed to complete the intubation procedure and minimises the potential for intubation-related trauma.
 Patent IV access is required.